Moving Past Obstacles to Achieve Goals

 Frustration is a feeling response to challenges that interfere with valued goals.

-Goals perceived as necessary spark intense arousal when blocked, often inciting aggression or self-harming defenses.
+Goals perceived as necessary intensely arouse when blocked, often inciting aggression or self-harming defenses.
 Our employment, security, and relationships rank high in importance.
 Obstacles to these goals give rise to powerful frustrations.
 Our reactions are further amplified when we perceive no control in the situation.
 Sometimes we displace anger by directing frustration at undeserving victims.
 Other times the pressure sends us spiraling into helplessness.
 (See Learned Helplessness)

 English Poet Mathew Prior expressed this beautifully: